iAvicenna/PyReports/README.md

     with Grid(2, 1, item_titles=['Image1', 'Image2']):
       Img('./image1.png')
       Img('./image2.png')

     Txt('''
-        As with plots, the image will be embedded into the html
+        As with plots, the image will be embedded into the html.
-        ''')

-    Txt('''
         One can also put a latex formula using regular tex code:

         $\int exp^{-x^2} dx = ?? $